- Organization Modeling in Orchestrator

 - Test Automation

-Utilizing the features and capabilities of the modern folders model, your Orchestrator and Tenant administrators are able to delegate the administration of automation solutions according to department (or any other manner in which you want to organize your deployment).
+Utilizing folder features and capabilities, your Orchestrator and Tenant administrators are able to delegate the administration of automation solutions according to department (or any other manner in which you want to organize your deployment).

 This configuration only needs to be performed once, after which the automations are managed on a folder basis by your designated folder administrators.
 Thereafter, the only occasion where an Orchestrator or Tenant administrator must intervene is the creation of new folders if there are new departments added to the organization.